shrkw/tagval/README.md

 ### `TagVal.Option`
 `Option` is a class that expresses "there is something"(Some) or "there is nothing"(None).
 In fact, this class is a subclass of `Matchable`, which is tagged-value implementation.

-For example, these situations below may be when you need `Option`:
+For example, following situations may be when you need `Option`:

 - finding an element from an array
 - handling a setting that user can specifiy optionally